jedick/JMDplots/README.md

 ## Quick links to active papers (pre-publication drafts)

-- **orp16S**: Chemical adaptation of estimated bacterial community proteomes to redox potential: [data directory](inst/extdata/orp16S), [R code](R/orp16S.R), [help page source](man/orp16S.Rd), [vignette source](vignettes/orp16S.Rmd)
+- **orp16S**: Chemical adaptation of estimated bacterial community proteomes to redox potential: [data directory](inst/extdata/orp16S) with sequence processing pipeline, [R code](R/orp16S.R), [help page source](man/orp16S.Rd), [vignette source](vignettes/orp16S.Rmd)
   - A compiled HTML version of the vignette is at [chnosz.net](https://chnosz.net/JMDplots/doc/orp16S.html) (it might be out of sync with the source).
   - A preprint is on [bioRxiv](https://doi.org/10.1101/2021.10.12.464155).